 Don’t blame the flight attendant for waking you up for the main meal service.
 Your body clock may be at night time, but it’s morning at your destination.
 They WILL wake you up to eat.
 Company policy!
 Plus you paid for it!

-Disclaimer: Again services mentioned above don’t apply to all airlines.
+Disclaimer: Again, the services mentioned above do not apply to all airlines.
 I only shared what I know based on my experience.

 What are your thoughts?
 Have you consciously or unconsciously blame flight attendants when it is clearly not their fault?
 What other instances can you think of?